syncfusion-content/wpf-docs/wpf/PropertyGrid/Collection-Editor.md

 ## Restrict the collection editor from opening

-You can restirct the opening of collection editor window which used to edit the collection type properties in `PropertyGrid` by handling the [CollectionEditorOpening](https://help.syncfusion.com/cr/wpf/Syncfusion.Windows.PropertyGrid.PropertyGrid.html#Syncfusion_Windows_PropertyGrid_PropertyGrid_CollectionEditorOpening) event and set the [CollectionEditorOpeningEventArgs.Cancel](https://help.syncfusion.com/cr/wpf/Syncfusion.Windows.PropertyGrid.CollectionEditorOpeningEventArgs.html) property value as `true`.
+You can restrict the opening of collection editor window which used to edit the collection type properties in `PropertyGrid` by handling the [CollectionEditorOpening](https://help.syncfusion.com/cr/wpf/Syncfusion.Windows.PropertyGrid.PropertyGrid.html#Syncfusion_Windows_PropertyGrid_PropertyGrid_CollectionEditorOpening) event and set the [CollectionEditorOpeningEventArgs.Cancel](https://help.syncfusion.com/cr/wpf/Syncfusion.Windows.PropertyGrid.CollectionEditorOpeningEventArgs.html) property value as `true`.
 The default value of `CollectionEditorOpeningEventArgs.Cancel` property is `false`.

 {% tabs %}
 {% highlight C# %}